Brian60657/sliderPuzzle/README.md

 3. Restart button restarts the game and timer<br>

-4. Share with your friends on Facebook, Twitter, and linkedIn<br>
+4. Share with your friends on Facebook, Twitter, and linkedIn<br><br>

 **Installation instructions:**<br>